dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - 	**Settings synchronization for Microsoft account** - Allow device and app settings that are associated with a Microsoft account to synchronize between devices.

 ## Cellular and Connectivity

+-	**Cellular data channel** – Stop users from using data, like browsing the web, when they are connected to a cellular network.
 - 	**Data roaming** - Allow roaming between networks when accessing data.
 - 	**VPN over the cellular network** - Controls whether the device can access VPN connections when connected to a cellular network.
 - 	**VPN roaming over the cellular network** - Controls whether the device can access VPN connections when roaming on a cellular network.
 - 	**Bluetooth** - Controls whether the user can enable and configure Bluetooth on the device.
 - 	**Bluetooth discoverability** - Lets the device be discovered by other Bluetooth-enabled devices.
+- 	**Bluetooth pre-pairing** – Lets you configure specific Bluetooth devices to automatically pair with a host device.
 - 	**Bluetooth advertising** - Lets the device receive advertisements over Bluetooth.
-- 	**Device Bluetooth name** - Lets you specify the Bluetooth name for the device.
+- 	**Device Bluetooth name** – Specify the Bluetooth name for a device.
+If you don’t specify a name, the default radio name is used.
+- 	**Connected devices service** – Lets you choose whether to allow the connected devices service which enables discovery and connection to other Bluetooth devices.
 - 	**NFC**	- Lets the user enable and configure Near Field Communications capabilities on the device.
 - 	**Wi-Fi** - Lets the user enable and configure Wi-Fi on the device (Windows 10 Mobile only).
 - 	**Automatically connect to Wi-Fi hotspots** - Lets the device automatically connect to free Wi-Fi hotspots and automatically accept any terms and conditions for the connection.
 - 	**Manual Wi-Fi configuration** - Controls whether the user can configure their own Wi-Fi connections, or whether they can only use connections configured by a Wi-Fi profile (Windows 10 Mobile only).
-- 	**Wi-Fi Scan Interval** - Specify how often devices scan for Wi-Fi networks.
+- 	**Wi-Fi scan interval** – Specify how often devices scan for Wi-Fi networks.
+Specify a value from 1 (most frequent) to 500 (least frequent).
+-   **Bluetooth allowed services** – Specify as hex strings, a list of allowed Bluetooth services and profiles.

 ## Control Panel and Settings